skelsec/pypykatz/README.md

 ## Features

 ### General
-Platform idependent - as far as you dont use the "live" subcommands
+Platform idependent - all commands have a "live" and a normal version where applicable.
+The "live" version will use the current system and only works on Windows.
+The normal commands are platform independent.
 Can be used as a library for your projects.

 ### LSASS processing